CreepySasquatch/CreepyHDR/pages/Guides/Introduction-to-using-ReShade-with-HDR.md

 ## Links to Helpful Resources

 - **HDR Den Discord:** <https://discord.gg/R2Bt3uptw6>.
 This server is dedicated to all things HDR.
-Home to RenoDX, PumboAutoHDR, and Lilium's HDR ReShade shaders.
+Home to the Luma HDR mods, PumboAutoHDR, and Lilium's HDR ReShade shaders.
 This is a good place for asking about the technical details of HDR and for inquiring about what kind of HDR display you should get.